 - Shorts Black, Navy or Tan knee length or longer made of cotton, cotton blend or corduroy.
 Shorts must be worn with a belt at the waist and belts must be through the loops. - Slacks/Pants Black, Navy or Tan.
-Shorts can be cotton, cotton blend or corduroy. - Shirts Any plain color plain collared, polo shirt, dress shirt, long or short sleeve with only the top button (collar button) unbuttoned.
-NO NEON COLORS ALLOWED. - Hairstyle should be conservative, off the collar, ears, and eyebrows.
+Shorts can be cotton, cotton blend or corduroy. - Sweatshirt/Sweaters Black, Blue, Green, Grey, Red, White, Purple, or Yellow.
+May be pullover or zippered no hooded sweatshirts/sweaters outside of the official GA gear will be allowed in class. - Shirts Black, Blue, Green, Grey, Red, White, Purple, or Yellow plain collared, polo shirt, dress shirt, long or short sleeve with only the top button (collar button) unbuttoned. - Hairstyle should be well kept and off the collar, ears, and eyebrows.
 Mustache and beards are permitted provided they are trimmed close to skin.
-No unnatural coloring of the hair. - Socks with shoes or sneakers should be worn. - A watch, ring and medical identification items are the only acceptable jewelry (for boys).
+No unnatural coloring of the hair. - Socks with shoes or sneakers should be worn. - A watch, ring, necklace (tucked into shirt), and medical identification items are the only acceptable jewelry (for boys).